 Translation Memory systems (such as Déjà Vu, Across, Trados, Transit) is software in which segments of a translation are stored in a database during the translation.
 This is done so that in the case of repeated occurrence, they can be retrieved in the same or a similar form and reused.
 This saves the translator having to search for previously translated phrases and allows them to produce more uniform translations.

 Transcription is the representation of certain terms from a foreign writing system with the help of phonetic transcription or the terms being adapted to the pronunciation of the target language.

 The system is specifically created for multilingual capability.

-The blanket term for programmes that can be useful for the work done by translators.
-These include localisation tools, terminology management systems, automatic translation programmes, translation memory systems, electronic dictionaries and glossaries, analysis programmes, project management software, counting programmes and many more.
+The blanket term for programs that can be useful for the work done by translators.
+These include localisation tools, terminology management systems, automatic translation programs, translation memory systems, electronic dictionaries and glossaries, analysis programs, project management software, counting programs and many more.

 A certified translation is defined as the translation of documents, which are of particular importance in legal matters (for example, notarial deeds, court records, private documents).
 Documents are translated by sworn translators, who attest to the completeness and accuracy of their translation with a stamp.
 A legalisation can, if necessary, take place through a notary.

 Abbreviation of: 8-bit UCS Transformation Format

 Is the most extensively used encoding for Unicode characters.
 UTF-8 is now also of central importance for global character encoding on the internet.
 UTF-8 has also been used to display language-specific characters in the HTML used in web browsers.